Women Speaking at Meeting

 A decision-based agenda creates a norm for Board members to take responsibility for reading the material and being ready to ask questions or raise concerns.
 This creates the expectation that the Board is participatory and active.

 Engaged Board members are passionate about your organization’s mission.
-Their commitment is deepened by exposing them to the organization’s work in an impactful way.
-At the Board meetings highlight a case study or share a video of your latest social media campaign or have a partner organization present on a joint initiative.
+Highlight a case study or share a video of your latest social media campaign or have a partner organization present on a joint initiative.
 Highlighting agency work is also allows you to expose the Board to key agency staff.

 4. Deliver a Compelling Executive Director Report